jkunimune/Djastiz/word_guide.md

 ### zuoth
 _verb_
-	*unintelligence*; the innate inability to grasp a subject or concept
+	*unintelligent*; the innate inability to grasp a subject or concept

 ### zuou
 _noun_